Guaranteed Standard of Performance

 If your account is in credit and you’ve lost your power supply, or you think your prepayment meter is faulty, please tell us as soon as you can.
 Here’s what will happen next:

-If we can’t keep to any of the above commitments, we will pay you £40.
+If we can’t keep to any of the above commitments, we will credit your account with £40.

 Reconnection